Updated on 1st June 2020

-If there is a Withdrawal Agreement, then during the transition period of 31st October 2019 and 31st December 2020 (although this may be extended), EEA nationals and their eligible family members will still be able to enter the UK without requiring a visa.
+The Withdrawal Agreement notes that there is a transition period until the 31st December 2020 (although this can be extended by negotiation), during which EU Nationals, Non-EU EEA and Swiss citizens and their eligible family members will still be able to enter the UK without requiring immigration permission.

 EEA Nationals who enter the UK during this time will be able to apply for immigration permission via the EU Settlement Scheme.
-These Settlement Scheme applications will need to be made before the end of the transition period if you wish to stay in the UK after the end of the transition period.
+Applications for those who enter the UK before the 31st December 2020 will need to make an application to the scheme before 30th June 2021.

 UKCISA, the UK Council for International Student Affairs, has published extensive guidance on Brexit, the current rights of EEA and Swiss Nationals and their families, and the UK's proposed Immigration routes for after Brexit.
 You can access the advice on the UKCISA website.

 The AIRE Centre is a specialist charity whose mission is to promote awareness of European law rights and assist marginalised individuals and those in vulnerable circumstances to assert those rights.
 The IISA team may refer you to this charity if you have a complex case or need specialist advice.